saitzaw/spark-scala-docker/README.md

 - SAP and Salesfoce data as simple [SD, FICO and ]

 # Next plan
+- Add MINIO for object storage
+- Add Openlineage for data lineage
+- Add Openmetadata for Metadaa
 - Full ETL pipeline in Scala
 - Jupyter notebook login
 - DataVault 2.0 and SCD type 2 for address and historical tracking